SylvainDumas/setup-sonar-scanner/README.md

 ## Other actions

 - <https://github.com/SonarSource/sonarqube-scan-action> Official SonarQube
-  GitHub action to install and run an analysis on your code, but doesn't allow you to just install the Scanner CLI for SonarQube.
+  GitHub Action to install and run an analysis on your code, but doesn't allow you to just install the Scanner CLI for SonarQube.
-- <https://github.com/Warchant/setup-sonar-scanner> Another GitHub action to
+- <https://github.com/Warchant/setup-sonar-scanner> Another GitHub Action to
   install the Scanner CLI for SonarQube, but no longer seems to be maintained.

 ## License